Logan Valley Mall: 20th century

+21st century

-Pennsylvania Real Estate Investment Trust (PREIT) acquired the mall in 2003 as part of its merger with Crown American.
+PREIT acquired the mall in 2003 as part of its acquisition of the malls owned by Crown American.
 The May Department Stores Company, which owned Kaufmann's, was sold to Federated Department Stores in 2005.
 Federated proceeded to convert various May properties to Macy's, including the Logan Valley Mall store.
 In 2017, the Carmike Cinema was re-branded AMC Classic following AMC's acquisition of the Carmike chain.
 Also in 2017, the mall was sold to Mason Asset Management and Namdar Realty Group.

-On December 28, 2018, it was announced that the mall's Sears store would be closing as part of a plan to close 80 stores nationwide.
+On December 28, 2018, it was announced that the mall's Sears store would be closing as part of a plan to close eighty stores nationwide.
 The store closed on March 3, 2019.

-On July 7, 2021, it was announced that the AMC CLASSIC Logan Valley 8 had closed permanently, as a result of the COVID-19 pandemic.
+On July 7, 2021, it was announced that the AMC CLASSIC Logan Valley 8 had closed permanently, which was attributed to the COVID-19 pandemic.

+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025, leaving JCPenney as the only anchor left.

+In August of 2025, the Altoona Mirror reported that the Logan Valley Mall's value was recently assessed at $15 million, less than a quarter from what it was assessed for in 2018.
+This decline was attributed to a lack of attendance & patronage at the mall, which was worsened through its decaying infrastructure: a ceiling leaking water in the cafeteria, a parking deck closed due to concrete falling on cars, and broken escalators making it difficult to get between the first & second floors.
+It was reported that several stores were trying to escape their lease as soon as May of 2026, with several store owners citing the poor condition of the mall as detrimental to attracting customers.